XI4684-AdithyaShankaran/bookstore/README.md

 ## 🌐 Environment Variables Reference

 Below are all required environment variables for both local and cloud deployments.
-Set these in your `.env` file (copied from `dev.env.example`) or as Kubernetes secrets/configmaps as appropriate.
+Set these in your `.env` file or as Kubernetes secrets/configmaps as appropriate.

 ### Database Configuration
 - `DATABASE_URL` — PostgreSQL connection string (e.g., `postgresql://user:password@postgres:5432/bookstore`)